Low stock: 3 left

 Description: Authentic reproduction of the original 1932 Manhattan College ballcap.
 Hand-sewn from genuine wool baseball cloth.
-This cap is built to last a lifetime.

 - Made in the USA

 - Genuine travel gray wool broadcloth with soutache trim

 - Soft visor with green satin under visor

 - Adjustable sizes come with leather strap and antiqued brass closure